Keyboard shortcuts

 fn main() {

-use twill::prelude::*;
+use twill::prelude::core::*;

-let card = Style::new()
+let card = Style::card()

 .padding(Padding::all(Spacing::S4))